 - Gerry HansPresidentGerry HansPresident

-For well over a decade, Gerry has been active with park issues and was a diligent member of the Griffith Park Master Plan Working Group which convened in 2005.
-He served as president of Oaks Homeowners for three years (2005-2007) and fought for the City’s toughest anti-mansionization measure for that community.
+For well over fifteen years, Gerry has been active with park issues and was a diligent member of the Griffith Park Master Plan Working Group which convened in 2005.
+He served as president of Oaks Homeowners for three years (2005-2007) and fought for the City’s toughest anti-mansionization code to protect the community's unique character with plenty of open space.
 Gerry also played a role in establishing invaluable scientific work for the park beginning in late 2006 through the Griffith Park Natural History Survey.
 He served on the Parks, River and Open Space Committee of the local neighborhood council until 2010, and is currently active with the county-wide helicopter noise reduction movement.

-As a founding member of Friends of Griffith Park and its president, Gerry keeps busy tracking the organization’s progress with advocacy issues, the Fern Dell and Anza Trail initiatives, and more.
-He enjoys hiking and running in Griffith Park, while thinking about ways to protect the park’s rich Mediterranean habitat and wildlife, in balance with recreation.
+As a founding member of Friends of Griffith Park and its inaugural president, Gerry keeps busy tracking the organization’s progress with advocacy issues, including the revitalization of historic Fern Dell.
+He enjoys hiking and "botanizing" in Griffith Park, while thinking about ways to protect the park’s rich Mediterranean habitat and wildlife, in balance with recreation.

 - Laura HoweVice President, Volunteer ServicesLaura HoweVice President, Volunteer Services